iotaledger/iota.js/README.md

 ## Getting Started

 After you've successfully installed the library, it is fairly easy to get started by simply launching a new instance of the IOTA object.
-When instantiating the object you have the option to decide the `host` and `port` that are used for sending the requests to, as can be seen in the example below:
+When instantiating the object you have the option to decide the API provider that is used to send the reuqests to.
+You can either supply this directly via the `provider` option, or individually with `host` and `port`, as can be seen in the example below:

 ```
-// Create IOTA instance
+// Create IOTA instance with host and port as provider
 var iota = new IOTA({
     'host': 'http://localhost',
     'port': 14265
+});

+// Create IOTA instance directly with provider
+var iota = new IOTA({
+    'provider': 'http://api.iotatoken.com' // this is just an example
 });

 // now you can start using all of the functions